Jonathan Aranda Player Props: Rays vs. Braves

 Braves Pitching Rankings (2022)

-- In his most recent appearance on Sunday against the Miami Marlins, the righty threw 6 2/3 innings, giving up two earned runs while surrendering six hits.
+- In his most recent time out on Monday, the righty tossed 6 2/3 innings against the Cleveland Guardians, giving up two earned runs while surrendering seven hits.

 © 2023 Data Skrive.
 All rights reserved.